nandorsoma/httpd-forward-proxy/README.md

  - make run - Starts a container listening on 9080 based on the image created by the above command.
  - make stop - Stops the container.
  - make clean - Stops the container if it still runs and removes the container and it's image.
- - make user - Creates a test user which can be used for Basic auth testing.
+ - make user name=<username> - Creates a test user which can be used for Basic auth testing.